First-time buyers fuel Manhattan housing market revival

 HOUSING MARKET TOPS OUT AS LUMBER, MATERIAL COSTS BRING HEADWINDS

-Discounted prices, low mortgage rates, the need for change after being cooped up during the pandemic and wider access to vaccines have all been factors in luring first-time homebuyers into the market.
+Discounted prices, low mortgage rates and wider access to vaccines have all been factors in luring first-time homebuyers into the market.

 The group accounted for 42% of purchases, the largest in the seven years of record-keeping.
-They typically account for no more than a low 30s percentage of the Manhattan market.
+They typically make up no more than a low 30s percentage of the Manhattan market.

 “Part of it is saving money [during the pandemic],” said Jonathan Miller, CEO of New York-based real estate appraisal and consulting firm Miller Samuel.